Both were so affordable and easy to use that they were instantly successful. Flash back a few decades here!

 With Instamatic cameras, film packs do all the loading now

-The San Francisco Examiner (San Francisco, California) March 10, 1963
+Article from the San Francisco Examiner (California) March 10, 1963

 A new instant load system of photography which makes camera loading as easy as popping a bulb into a flash holder is being introduced by Eastman Kodak.